-In cooperation with local partners and churches, Open Doors supports the Church in Libya through training, literature distribution, socioeconomic development, advocacy and raising prayer for believers in the country.
+In cooperation with local partners and churches, Open Doors supports the Church in North Africa through training, literature distribution, socio-economic development and advocacy.